If you need to pay off debt, pile up savings or just have a little extra cash in your pocket, a side hustle can help you achieve your goal.

 While the idea of customer-service work might conjure visions of being unloaded upon by angry consumers, the times when you’re able to resolve a customer’s problem quickly and easily can be very rewarding.

 Typical wages are around $17 per hour, and the number of jobs in the field is expected to grow 10 percent by 2024, according to the Bureau of Labor Statistics.

 Because peak times in customer service tend to be early mornings, evenings and weekends, the jobs are great for grabbing hours here and there alongside your regular gig.
 They also offer a good way to get your foot in the door at a company where you might find chances for advancement.

 6 of 6

 Average wage: Varies

-While a typical administrative assistant may do this from an office setting, a virtual assistant gets to work on projects from home.
-Even outside of normal business hours, virtual assistants can do tasks that aren't time-sensitive, including internet research, data entry, accounting and invoicing.
+While a typical administrative assistant may perform these same tasks from an office setting, a virtual assistant can work on projects from home.
+Outside of normal business hours, virtual assistants can do work that isn’t time-sensitive, including internet research, data entry, accounting and invoicing.

 Many employers don’t require any special training beyond a high school diploma, but if you’re working virtually, you’ll have to be proficient with a computer.

 Indeed, the best opportunities will be for those who are especially tech-savvy.
 You can set your own hours and rates and start stashing away the savings.